-Tim Cook represents life sciences companies in high-stakes intellectual property litigation.
+Tim Cook represents life sciences companies and research institutions in high-stakes intellectual property litigation.
 He regularly represents innovators in “bet-the-company” cases that are closely watched by national and legal media.
 On top of a core practice focused on patent litigation of all forms—including litigation between competitors, against non-practicing entities, and with generic and biosimilar manufacturers—Mr. Cook regularly tries licensing and contractual disputes involving life sciences technology.

 As a former scientist and chemistry teacher, Mr. Cook can deeply analyze the technical issues raised in life sciences litigation and communicate them to lay judges and juries.
 One court recently praised a technology tutorial that Mr. Cook oversaw as one of the best it had seen.
 Mr. Cook has tried cases and handled challenging witness examinations involving a wide range of subjects, including gene therapies, drug formulations, purification methods for biological products, biofuels, and many types of pharmaceuticals.